|

 entered into your key ring (see separate section further down this page).

-using the public key of the receiver, generating a file with the same name
+the public key of the receiver, generating a file with the same name but with

 gpg_enc